angelmz/learn-elixir-with-tests/markdown/hello-world.md

 end
 ```

-- To run your program in iex type `iex -S mix hello.ex` at the root of your project in your termial.
+- To run your program in iex type `iex -S mix greetings.ex` at the root of your project in your termial.
 - Now type in `Greetings.say_hello()`

 ## How it works